 As you explore LSD's fantastic dreamscape, you'll periodically encounter NPCs like shriveled heads, elephants, sumo wrestlers, and a sailor.
 You might think they have something to do with the story or gameplay, but in reality they're just there to spruce up the landscape, since their shitty modeling makes it look lush and detailed by comparison.
 They do nothing but drift across the levels until they randomly disappear; the only way to "interact" with them is by touching them, which triggers the teleporting effect with the added bonus of fucking up the textures and changing the color of the fog.

 "So what is LSD's gameplay?" you might be asking.
 Good question.
 The best definition I can come up with is "walk around aimlessly pretending that every 100 footsteps saves a starving child or lowers the national deficit."
 That's pretty much all you do in the game - walk around, stumble into walls, and bounce between the various zones like a psychotic ping-pong ball.
 After 10 minutes of this, the game kicks you back to the menu screen and the "days" counter goes up by one.
 And that's it.
-That's as far into the concept of "gameplay" as Asmik's programmers got before running away screaming like Japanese schoolgirls missing their panties.
+That's as far into the concept of "gameplay" as Asmik's programmers got before running away screaming.

-Speaking of things being missing, LSD's engine seems to be missing a vital line of code that allows it to render more than three polygons before chugging like a pledge at a Delta Phi kegger.
+Speaking of screaming, LSD's engine made me want to on a regular basis.
+It seems to be missing a vital line of code that allows it to render more than three polygons before chugging like a pledge at a Delta Phi kegger.
 I imagine the engine being like the engine room of the Starship Enterprise during a space battle: the game code requests a new polygon or texture and Scotty goes "Fuck off, Kirk!
 I've got a wall to render, then a fog effect dammit!"
 I'm actually semi-convinced that this engine is an elaborate joke; maybe Asmik had a feud with the makers of the Sega 32X and programmed it as a cheap shot at the 32X's graphic abilities.
 Then they forgot about it until a week before this game was due and there was a conversation like this:

-Programmer 1: HAHAHA!
-We don't have time to program new engine!
-Where's joke engine that can only render 12 polygons before crashing?
+Programmer 1: We don't have time to program a new engine!
+Where's that joke engine that can only render 12 polygons before crashing?

 Programmer 2: The one that stretches textures like they're made of silly putty?

 Programmer 1: YES!
-The one that's like bad dream where you're half awake and everything is blurry mosaic of half-formed pictures!
+The one that's like bad dream where you're half awake and everything is blurry mosaic of half-formed images!